 Rizzoli International Publications, 1985

-Mask of Medusa was a collection of works by Black Duck from 1947 to 1983.
-Centered on the eve of the first Venice Biennale of Architecture in 1978, centered on a seminar organized by the University of Venice's Institute of Architecture (IUAV), Black Duck and other architects were invited to individually design a paper house in the Canareggio district of Venice's Old Town.
+Mask of Medusa was a collection of works by Hejduk from 1947 to 1983, including a collective house designed for a seminar organized by the University of Venice’s Institute of Architecture (IUAV), to which Hejduk and other architects were invited to contribute their respective designs.